tradewelltech/protarrow/README.md

 **Protarrow** is a python library for converting from protobuf to arrow and back.

-It is used at [Tradewell Technologies](https://www.tradewelltech.co/), to share date between transactional and analytical applications, with little boilerplate code and zero data loss.
+It is used at [Tradewell Technologies](https://www.tradewelltech.co/), to share data between transactional and analytical applications, with little boilerplate code and zero data loss.

 # Installation